02bx/pdfstreamdumper/JS_UI_Readme.txt

 This is the readme file for the script interface.

+couple newer ui behaviors for jsui code pane...

+- custom rt click menu, several options only appear when you are rt clicking on function names that are listed in the function list on the left. to hex option only shows up when over numeric values. (all instance of it replaced throughout document)

+- a navigation list is kept now. if you click around the document or navigate functions or use the findall dialog..your top line index is being saved as the document scrolls. it will store between 45-70 jumps before compacting. hit escape to navigate back. (there is no forward)

+- there are a bunch of options in the function list right click, hot keys in ()
+- there is a new graph xrefs to/from

+- double click a word to select all instances (instance count shown in caption bar) this also works if you select a string normally (or partial)

+- deobsfuscation tools -> ActionScript processor just added. assumes as3 sourcer output

 In addition to the standard JS features a toolbox class has been added with some additional functions use tb. to access